 Is Luxembourg worth visiting?
 The answer for me was a resounding YES.
 But clearly you have some doubts or you wouldn’t be here.
 I’d like to inspire you to visit Luxembourg so keep reading and I’ll give you five worthwhile reasons why you should consider traveling there.

 “So where are you visiting on this trip?”, the flight attendant asked me as we were preparing to land in Paris.
 When I mentioned Luxembourg, he was surprised.
 “Not many people go there”, he said.
 This is exactly the point.

 I’m all about the alternative itineraries.
 This sometimes means doing weird things in popular places (like the penis museum in Reykjavik) but it also means going to places that are geared up for tourism but are not super popular (like downtown Las Vegas or Puerto Madryn Argentina).

 I chose to visit Luxembourg for a couple of reasons.
-For starters, I’m one of those travelers who is dedicated to exploring new places and then bragging about how many countries I’ve visited (forty three countries and territories, thanks for asking).
+For starters, I’m one of those travelers who is dedicated to exploring new places and then bragging about how many countries I’ve visited (forty four countries and territories, thanks for asking).
 Since we were already going to Paris, it seemed an easy win to bag Luxembourg.
 But, aside from my itchy feet, I was also curious to see the countryside, go hiking, hit up a castle and explore historic Luxembourg City.